 The Underdark.
 Deepearth.
 The Realms Below.
 The Night Below.
 The Lightless Lands.

 And yet, it is also a place that many call home.
 Races who carve a life from the living stone, or claw their way to the top of the predators through guile and strength.
-The sly and retiring Svirfneblin; living for their craft and the stone they love.
-The Driven and ambitious Duergar; Taskmasters and traders who will ply their goods to whomever will look.
-The monstrous Kobolds, Orogs, Goblins and Gnolls, striving to carve a home for themselves and their kin amidst all the turmoil of the Caverns of the lightless lands.
-Races which have banded together for survival, and worked together in the creation of Urblexis Grond.
-Urblexis Grond is the frontier town of the Realms Below, the sanctuary of the outcast and home to ambitions deep beneath the sun.
+The sly and retiring Svirfneblin, living for their craft and the stone they love.
+The driven and ambitious Duergar, taskmasters and traders who will ply their goods to whomever will look.
+The monstrous Kobolds, Orogs, Goblins and Gnolls, striving to carve a home for themselves and their kin amidst all the turmoil of the caverns of the lightless lands.
+Surfacers, some of them outcasts, ousted from the Surface.
+Others brought here against their own will, the slaves.

 And then there are the Drow.
 The stuff of legend and the name used to strike fear into unruly children.
 The Drow rule the subterranean realms with an evil smile and a barbed whip; seeking to quench their unholy desires and grasping for power within their stronghold of Udos Dro'Xun.
 Arcane masters, vicious warriors, and twisted Priestesses of Lolth, their Demon Spider-Queen, who seek to crush the goodly races beneath their heel in the name of their Goddess.

 This is the Underdark.
 Welcome home.